 What transport to use to get around New Zealand.

 Perhaps one of the biggest decisions you will make for a trip in New Zealand is how you are are going to get around.
 Your transport method greatly shapes your experience, often determining what you see in New Zealand, who you meet, how easy, flexibly or stress-free your trip will be.
-When starting to think about how to get around New Zealand, a quick pro and con list helps narrow your options.
+When starting to think about how to get around New Zealand, a quick pro and con list help narrow your options.
 So let us present to you a pro and con list of every transport method we could think of to get around New Zealand.
-(Excluding rollerblading or two springs duct taped to your shoes).
+(Excluding rollerblading or two springs duct-taped to your shoes).
 Because choosing a transport method is such a personal choice and really depends on your personality, we hope this pro and con list of the best way to get around New Zealand helps you work out which transport method is right for you!

 10 Ways to Travel New Zealand

 We’ll go into greater details below, but for now, here are the ways you can get around New Zealand that most of us seriously consider when coming to New Zealand.

 - Buy a car

 Travelling by car to get around New Zealand provides the ultimate freedom but there are a few logistics to figure out as well.
 If staying in New Zealand for more than a couple of months, then buying your own car is by far the most cost-effective way to travel.
 A great place to start for understanding the experience is in Travel By Car in New Zealand: The Ultimate Guide.